 What Are Breadboard Ends?

 A breadboard end is a piece of wood that’s joined to the end of a larger panel.
-Breadboard ends are the strips that are often found on the ends of dining tables.
+Breadboard ends are the strips that are often found on the ends of some Amish tables.
 They run perpendicular to the larger panel and contribute to defining the form of the table panel.
 The breadboard runs cross-grain to the panel it is added to.

 The Barstow Trestle Table with Plank Top and Breadboard Ends

 Close up of a breadboard end on the Barstow Trestle Table.

 Breadboard ends serve two purposes.
 They are a decorative feature, adding an interesting element to the table’s design and they are functional, helping to aid in maintaining the structure and stability of the large center table panels as they naturally expand and contract.

 A tongue and groove method is often used to fit the edges of a breadboard end with the table panel.
 One method involves a tenon that’s made along the length of the panel.
 The tenon is then fit into a groove that goes along the length of the breadboard.
 They are securely joined with wood dowels.
 This method of joinery makes for a strong connection and is not easy to make.
 Breadboard ends attached this way represent fine woodworking and an understanding of the complexities of the wood.

 The breadboard end is securely joined to the panels it helps protect.

 The circle represents the strong wood connection that runs through the panel and connects it to the breadboard end.